coleifer/peewee/docs/peewee/relationships.rst

 happens under the hood when you traverse them, and how to write queries that cross table boundaries efficiently.

-By the end of this document you will understand:

-* How :class:`ForeignKeyField` behaves at runtime, not just at schema definition time.
-* What a back-reference is and when to use one.
-* What the N+1 problem is and how to recognise it.
-* How to write joins, including multi-table and self-referential joins.
-* How many-to-many relationships are modelled.
-* When to use eager loading (:meth:`~ModelSelect.with_related`) instead of a join.

 Model Definitions
 -----------------